swimmingly/yodrew.github.io/_pages/hygiene.md

 I have grouped laws by subject and importance.
 Four primary laws form the context for the rest.
 I formulated two of them, _Coordination_ and _Capacity_.
 I suppose that has not happened since Shelton or earlier.

 I substantially edited the original list.
-See it in [_appendix: laws of life_](/appendix-laws-of-life)), along my criticisms of it.
+See it in [_appendix: laws of life_](/appendix-laws-of-life)), along with my criticisms of it.
 Titles in parentheses below refer to it.

 Here are all the laws of life, the strongest dose of hygienism you can get.